andykirk/andykirk.github.io/knowledge-base/_posts/2016-11-18-php-the-right-way.md

 ---
-title: PHP: The Right Way
+title: "PHP: The Right Way"
 tag: [PHP]
 ---
 I'm not sure how I never managed to come across this before, but I thought I'd post it here as a useful resource: